-It lets apps reach subscribers at the exact moment they choose to cancel, showing a message, incentive, or discount directly within the iOS subscription settings screen.
+Apple’s new Retention Messaging API lets apps reach subscribers at the exact moment they choose to cancel, showing a message, incentive, or discount directly within the iOS subscription settings screen.
 This creates a new opportunity to re-engage users who might otherwise leave.

 Depending on your setup, your message can take one of three forms: a simple message (optionally with an image), an alternative product such as a lower-priced tier, or a promotional offer like a discount or extended trial.

-So if you’ve ever wanted to reach customers before they walk out the door, this API finally makes that possible.
+If you’ve ever wanted to reach customers before they walk out the door, this API finally makes that possible.
 However, it also comes with tight performance limits, tricky setup requirements, and a fair amount of backend plumbing.

 What implementing the API yourself looks like